gentlethievesofwaterdeep/gentlethievesofwaterdeep.github.io/_profiles/taughet.md

 ## Connections

-- The Drow: This is the most common pairing.
+- ["The Drow"](thedrow.html): This is the most common pairing.
 The Drow serves as a general purpose henchman/valet.
-Source of amusement ("Frederick, stab yourself."), poison checker ("Filip, drink this."), and other actions.
+Source of amusement
+  ("Frederick, stab yourself."), poison checker ("Filip, drink this."), and other actions.
 Dismissive, but keeps him close by.
 This pairing allows Tau to appear to be the level headed one, and force distraction to position himself to a location of safety or influence.